AKShaheen/GEC_Api/README.md

   - `Address`: Must not be empty.
   - `Phone`: Maximum length of 14 characters, must not be empty.
   - `Email`: Must be a valid email format, must not be empty.
-  - `Password`: Must meet specific password rules, must not be empty.
+  - `Password`: Must meet specific password rules, and must not be empty.
     - Has at least one lower character
     - Has at least one Upper character
     - Has at least one Number character